suraiyapm/4900/README.md

 ## Description {#description}

-The goal of this project is to create a platform to support a seamless transition between student and industry for CUNY CIS students.
-Upon completion, the website will be made public on CUNY Academic Commons, and be available for regular use by students, alumni, faculty, and potentially industry professionals.
+`The goal of this project is to create a platform to support a seamless transition between student and industry for CUNY CIS students.`
+Upon completion, the website has been made public on CUNY Academic Commons, and be available for regular use by students, alumni, faculty, and potentially industry professionals!
-A project thought up by Fendja Larivaux, Academic Program Specialist, Brooklyn College CIS Connect will provide a vast selection of accessible CIS resources for both academia and professional guidance.
+A project thought up by **Fendja Larivaux**, Academic Program Specialist, Brooklyn College CIS Connect will provide a vast selection of accessible CIS resources for both academia and professional guidance.
 Additionally, it will provide an easy way for faculty to post about relevant events both on and off campus, and allow students to be kept in the loop (and have control over the frequency of emails).
 The site also has some synced news feeds and event calendars to further make being aware of potential opportunities as straightforward as possible.

 ## CSS {#css}